WANdisco/fusion-docker-compose/README.md

 docker-compose down
 ```

-To view the status of the deployed containers:
+To view the status of the deployed containers and port allocations:
 ```bash
 docker-compose ps
 ```